Conor McNamara: Football

 McNamara's first national radio commentary for BBC Radio 5 Live was Bolton v Tottenham in April 2002.
 His first Match of the Day commentary for BBC television was Everton versus Aston Villa in October 2004.

 McNamara regularly commentates on the Premier League, the FA Cup, the UEFA Champions League and internationals.
 He has worked at every FIFA World Cup since 1998 and every UEFA European Championship since 2004.

-Each year from 2014 to 2019, McNamara was nominated as Football Supporters' Federation Commentator of the Year.
+Each year from 2014 to 2023, McNamara was nominated as Football Supporters' Federation Commentator of the Year.

 Rugby union

 McNamara commentates on rugby union for BBC television, Amazon Prime Video and Sky Sports.
 He regularly covers Ireland's games for BBC radio.
 McNamara commentated on all 13 games TV3 Ireland covered for the 2007 Rugby World cup alongside BBC colleague Philip Matthews.
 McNamara's first live TV commentary game for the BBC was Scotland versus Italy in the Six Nations Championship in 2011 and he has commentated on at least one match at every tournament since.
 McNamara returned to TV3 for the 2015 Rugby World Cup as a presenter and commentator as TV3 had exclusive rights to the tournament and covered all games on TV3 and 3e alongside Keith Wood, Peter Stringer and Stuart Barnes.

-McNamara provided world feed commentary for World Rugby from Japan at the 2019 Rugby World Cup.
+McNamara provided world feed commentary for World Rugby from Japan at the 2019 Rugby World Cup and from France at the 2023 Rugby World Cup.

 McNamara has been part of the Amazon Prime Video commentary team for the Autumn Nations Cup since 2020.